Kashish-Aswani/Tic-Tac-Toe-Game/README.md

 ## Features

 - Two game modes: Play against a friend or play against the computer
-- Computer uses a defensive AI strategy in single-player mode
+- Computer uses a defensive strategy in single-player mode
 - Reset the game to play again
 - Visual indication of the winner or if the game ends in a tie